howtolivetogether/web/content/filter/step-in-the-arena.md

 thumbnail: "/content/images/graffiti-1.jpg"

 ---
-**Step in the Arena - Graffiti Walls is an alternative live art gallery in Eindhoven open 24/7.**

 Step in the Arena - Graffiti Walls is an alternative live art gallery in Eindhoven open 24/7. \~ Music from the jazzppdium at the Gouden Bal, from the Ol' Stars Jazzband \~